Freedom of Information Act to include some provisions of OSA | Borneo Post Online

 Liew said the Cabinet had mandated him to work with Communications and Multimedia Minister Gobind Singh Deo to develop the new act.

-“We are in the process of looking at it actively with civil society organisations and taking view from all level of society,” he told reporters after delivering a keynote address at the National Stakeholders Consultation on the Right of Information Legislation, here today.
+“We are in the process of looking at it actively with civil society organisations and taking views from all levels of society,” he told reporters after delivering a keynote address at the National Stakeholders Consultation on the Right of Information Legislation here yesterday.

-Elaborating on some of the provision in the OSA that might be retained, Liew said they were related to defence and security of the nation, which could not be disclosed to the public.
+Elaborating on some of the provisions in the OSA that might be retained, Liew said they were related to defence and security of the nation, which could not be disclosed to the public.

 Prime Minister Tun Dr Mahathir Mohamad in July 2019 announced that the Freedom of Information Act would be drawn up to replace OSA in 2020.

-Liew said the formulation of the act would be subjected to sufficient engagement undertaken throughout the policy and drafting process.
+Liew said the formulation of the act would be subject to sufficient engagement undertaken throughout the policy and drafting process.

-The formulation required an in-depth and holistic study to ensure it would not contravene with any existing laws, he said. – Bernama